-There are more than 300 commons in Norfolk, ranging from tiny fragments to several hectares, such as NWT’s nature reserve at New Buckenham Common
+There are more than 300 registered commons in Norfolk, ranging from tiny fragments to several hectares, such as NWT’s nature reserve at New Buckenham Common

 , where the wealth of wildlife includes meadow saxifrage, green winged orchids and great crested newts.

-has been made possible by National Lottery players thanks to £58,800 from the Heritage Fund, with additional support of £7,750 from Essex & Suffolk Water Branch Out fund.
+Wildlife in Common was made possible by National Lottery players thanks to £58,800 from the Heritage Fund, with additional support of £7,750 from Essex & Suffolk Water Branch Out fund.